-Sanctions do not appear to have reduced Iran's capability to exert influence in the Middle East.
-Iran continues to finance and provide arms to militant movements in the Middle East and to Syria, according to U.S. officials.
+Sanctions do not appear to have materially reduced Iran's capability to finance and provide arms to militant movements in the Middle East and to Syria.
+Extensive Iranian support to Syrian President Bashar Al Assad appears is continuing, by all accounts.
 Some press reports, quoting the U.N. panel of experts, say Iran has been exporting arms to factions in Yemen and Somalia.
-Iran's arms exports contravene Resolution 1747, which bans Iran's exportation of arms.
-61 These issues are discussed in greater detail in CRS Report RL32048, Iran: U.S. Concerns and Policy Responses.
+Iran's arms exports contravene Resolution 1747, which bans Iran's exportation of arms.63 These issues are discussed in greater detail in CRS Report RL32048, Iran: U.S. Concerns and Policy Responses, by Kenneth Katzman.

-A congressionally-mandated Defense Department report of April 2012 called into question whether sanctions would erode Iran's conventional military capabilities.
-The report discusses Iran's increasing capabilities in short range ballistic missiles and other weaponry, as well as acquisition of new ships and submarines.
-It is not clear if any country violated Resolution 1929 by selling Iran major combat systems, whether such shipments were made before the Resolution took effect in June 2010, or whether Iran made these systems itself.
-The report also assessed that Iran's continues to develop medium range ballistic missiles, although Iran's development of such systems might not require as much foreign help as do Iran's longer range missile programs.
+A congressionally mandated Defense Department report of April 2012 called into question whether sanctions would erode Iran's conventional military capabilities.
+The report discusses Iran's increasing capabilities in short range ballistic missiles and other weaponry, as well as acquisition of new ships and submarines.64 It is not clear if any country violated Resolution 1929 by selling Iran major combat systems, whether such shipments were made before the Resolution took effect in June 2010, or whether Iran made these systems itself.
+The report also assessed that Iran's continues to develop medium-range ballistic missiles, although Iran's development of such systems might not require as much foreign help as do Iran's longer range missile programs.
 On the other hand, there have been no reported sales of major combat systems in recent years, and military experts argue that Iran's conventional military capability relative to its neighbors or potential adversaries will erode if it is not modernized.